Train reporting number: Destination letters

 Other regions can use these letters for different areas, but the inter-regional codes have the same meaning throughout the country.

 In 2007, a special letter Q was introduced for track recording trains, such as the Network Rail New Measurement Train.
 This emphasises to signallers that the train is to run its booked route as it is recording, not to be diverted without the prior knowledge of the controller.
 Prior to this, trains operated by British Rail Research Division used the letter T.

 The letters X and Z are generally reserved for special use – see Special numbering.

 Individual identifier

 Because there are many trains of the same type heading for similar destinations (for example, most expresses to Scotland have headcodes beginning with 1S) the last two digits are used to separate individual services or to indicate the route (generally for suburban services).

+Every train has an 8 digit code assigned to it which is used to ensure that every train has a unique ID within TRUST.
+This is subdivided into 3 parts.
+For example, a headcode for the 05:56 East Midlands Railway Sheffield - St Pancras service would be written thus: 251C11M5.
+This is divided into 3 parts.
+The part at the beginning (25) shows the origin for this service.
+In this case, 25 = Sheffield.
+Start locations have a 2 digit location code.
+1C11 is the train reporting number that is visible to the signaller and the train crew.
+The final component (M5) is the version of this service being run.
+This will vary for a planned change of route or a planned change in timings.
+This tells what version of the timetable the service is booked to run on and is used in delay recording and performance management.